jenpetsmit/tk_wiki/A Few Things-to-Know-Prior-to-Using-Toolkit.md

-## Command Line Terminal
+## Do You Know How to Use Command Line Terminal?
-If you are not familiar, see [Command Line for Beginners](https://www.freecodecamp.org/news/command-line-for-beginners/).
+If you are not familiar, see [Command Line for Beginners](https://www.freecodecamp.org/news/command-line-for-beginners/) or search the internet for other resources.

 ## Do you know what your “current working directory” is?
 The _current working directory (CWD)_ is the folder from which the user is currently working.